-Commonly seen in the Whitsundays and are often hand feed at many site locations around the Whitsundays, Frequently seen at most resorts.
-Very easily seen whilst bush walking or even as they land on the hand rails of anchored vessels. these birds are a favorite with both the crew and passengers alike
+Commonly seen in the Whitsundays and are often hand fed at many site locations around the Whitsundays, and are frequently seen at most resorts.
+Very easily seen whilst bush walking or even as they land on the hand rails of anchored vessels, they are a common sight.

 Rainbow Lorikeets are true parrots and native to Australia and Indonesia.
-It is a true pleasure to see these clourful birds in the wild.
-With a visit to the Whitsunday region, bird lovers will get the opportunity to view one of the worlds most exoctic birds.
+It is a true pleasure to see these colourful birds in the wild are they make their way around the skies.
+With a visit to the Whitsunday region, bird lovers will get the opportunity to view one of the worlds most exotic birds.